-Hey everyone, it’s time for another work-friendly ensemble on SS.
+Hey everyone, it’s time for another fab work-friendly ensemble.
+If you’re looking to add some stylish work dresses to your wardrobe, you’re definitely gonna want to keep reading.
 For my latest, I styled a chic but comfortable office-appropriate look for y’all.
 I centered today’s OOTD around my latest find from Charlotte Russe.
 I picked it up a few weeks ago at their factory outlet at Arundel Mills.
 It was on sale for $10 so I scooped it up quickly.

 I used to be all about Forever 21, but I converted to CR a while back.
 They have a better return policy, and I like their fabrics and designs more.
 Their sales are really good, and I almost always find something cute hanging in their clearance racks.
 How do you guys feel about CR?
 Do you prefer them to F21 like me or are you team forever, well, forever?
 Anywho, let’s move onto today’s topic of the day: where to purchase stylish but affordable work dresses.